animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-The remainder of this section demonstrates how {sdg-name} can simplify {data-store-name}'s security story even further.
+The remainder of this section demonstrates how Spring Data for GemFire can simplify GemFire's security story even further.

 </div>